Human subject research: Social media

-The increased use of social media as a data source for researchers has led to new uncertainties regarding the definition of human subject research.
+The increased use of social media as a data source for researchers has led to new uncertainties regarding the definition of human subjects research.
 Privacy, confidentiality, and informed consent are key concerns, yet it is unclear when social media users qualify as human subjects.
 Moreno et al. conclude that if access to the social media content is public, information is identifiable but not private, and information gathering requires no interaction with the person who posted it online, then the research is unlikely to qualify as human subjects research.
-Defining features of human subject research, according to federal regulations, are that the researchers interact directly with the subject or obtain identifiable private information about the subject.
+Defining features of human subjects research, according to federal regulations, are that the researchers interact directly with the subject or obtain identifiable private information about the subject.
 Social media research may or may not meet this definition.
 A research institution's institutional review board (IRB) is often responsible for reviewing potential research on human subjects, but IRB protocols regarding social media research may be vague or outdated.

 Concerns regarding privacy and informed consent have surfaced regarding multiple social media studies.
-A research project by Harvard sociologists, known as "Tastes, Ties, and Time," utilized data from Facebook profiles of students at an "anonymous, northeastern American university" that was quickly identified as Harvard, potentially placing the privacy of the human subjects at risk.
+A research project by Harvard sociologists, known as "Tastes, Ties, and Time", utilized data from Facebook profiles of students at an "anonymous, northeastern American university" that was quickly identified as Harvard, potentially placing the privacy of the human subjects at risk.
 The data set was removed from public access shortly after the issue was identified.
 The issue was complicated by the fact that the research project was partially funded by the National Science Foundation, which mandates the projects it funds to engage in data sharing.